IdentityServer/IdentityServer4/docs/quickstarts/4_external_authentication.rst

     "Microsoft.AspNetCore.Authentication.Cookies": "1.0.0",
     "Microsoft.AspNetCore.Authentication.Google": "1.0.0"

-Next we need too add the middleware to the pipeline.
+Next we need to add the middleware to the pipeline.
 Order is important, the additional authentication middleware must run **after** IdentityServer and **before** MVC.